digital-work-lab/open-source-project/01-topics.md

 **Code: Functionality**

-- Correctly implementing the specified features and functionalities, validating input parameters, and handling edge cases appropriately.
+- Correct implemention of the specified features and functionalities, validating input parameters, and handling edge cases.
 - Unit tests covering critical parts of the code.

 **Code: Quality**

 - Adherence to Python coding standards, as suggested by pylint and the pre-commit hoooks defined in the repository.
 - Documentation, with detailed docstrings for all functions and classes, and a README explaining the setup, and usage.
-- Appropriate code structure and readability, with a logical organization of code into modules and functions, use of meaningful variable and function names, and clear and concise comments explaining complex sections.
+- Code structure and readability.

 **Process: Open-Source Practices**

-- Proper use of Git conventions for commit messages and branching.
+- Proper use of Git conventions for commit messages, branching, and pull requests.
-- Clear and descriptive pull requests with proper documentation.
-- Properly addressing and incorporating feedback from code reviews.
-- Code review: Participating in the community by reviewing others' code and providing constructive feedback.
+- Participating in the community by reviewing others' code, providing constructive feedback, and incorporating feedback.
-- Ability to explain and defend your code.
-- Responding to and incorporating feedback from the review session.
 - Maintaining an active and professional presence in project discussions and issues.

 ---